m0onsoo/ReFORM/README.md

 pip install transformers
 ```

 😉 The codes are developed based on the [RLMRec](https://github.com/HKUDS/RLMRec) framework.
+🔎 Other baselines in the paper used the [MMRec](https://github.com/enoche/MMRec) framework.

 ## 📚 Text-attributed Recommendation Dataset (TBD)

-We utilized two public datasets to evaluate ReFORM:  *Yelp* and *Google Restaurant*.
+We utilized two public datasets to evaluate ReFORM:  *Yelp* and *Google Restaurants*.

 Each user and item has a generated text description.